elsiedown/sei-project-3/README.md

 ![](client/src/screenshots/welcome-four.png)

 The categories page is another place to explore and find a space.
 By clicking on the different category titles at the top of the page, the results are then filtered to that category eg. 'Art & Design', 'Peace & Quiet'.
 By hovering on each space - the user can see how many likes that space has as well as the name of the space.
-By clicking on a space, the user will be taken to the detailed view page for that space.:
+By clicking on a space, the user will be taken to the detailed view page for that space:

 ![](client/src/screenshots/categories.png)